metadatacenter/cedar-manual/docs/_sections/c4/updating_and_versioning.md

 chapter_title: Advanced Template Topics
 ---

+As you build more complex templates, you will start using elements and want to update these in your template.
+Doing so can be a little subtle in CEDAR, especially when one wants to use rigorous version control.
+In this section, we describe working with CEDAR for these use cases.

 ## **Updating Fields and Elements**

 Once you create a template or element that has nested elements,